<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <title>Comments for ~pperalta</title>

-<atom:link href="http://blackbeanbag.net/wp/comments/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://blackbeanbag.net/wp/comments/feed/" rel="self" type="application/rss+xml" />

 <description>Thoughts on software development and other stuff</description>